+Find out more at carersuk.org/dla

-Personal Independence Payment (PIP) If you are looking after someone aged between 16 and State Pension age, then they could claim PIP.
+Personal Independence Payment (PIP)

+If you are looking after someone aged between 16 and State Pension age, then they could claim PIP.
 PIP has a daily living component which may be awarded if they need help with daily living activities, such as dressing, washing or using the toilet.
 PIP also has a mobility component which may be awarded if they need help getting around.
 If you are aged between 16 and State Pension age, and have such needs yourself, you could also apply.

+Find out more at carersuk.org/pip

+Attendance Allowance

-Find out more at carersuk.org/pip Attendance Allowance If you are looking after someone of State Pension age, they could claim Attendance Allowance.
+If you are looking after someone of State Pension age, they could claim Attendance Allowance.
 Attendance Allowance may be awarded if they need help with personal care (such as dressing, washing or using the toilet), or supervision to make sure they are safe.
 If you are of State Pension age and feel you have such needs, you may also be eligible.

 Find out more at carersuk.org/ attendanceallowance Help with Council Tax If you're caring for someone, you may be able to get help with your Council Tax bill.
-Council Tax Reduction (sometimes called Council Tax Support) is a scheme run by local authorities to help those on a low income with their Council Tax bill.
-There are also a number of circumstances in which properties can be exempt from Council Tax.
-These are the ones that may be particularly relevant to you as a carer: - if you have left the property empty and it is no longer your main residence because you are providing personal care to someone - if the only person(s) living in the property is severely mentally impaired and receives certain benefits, and no one else could be liable to pay the Council Tax - if the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.
+Council Tax discounts and reductions is a scheme run by the Welsh Government and implemented by local authorities.
+It helps those on a low income or those who meet eligible criteria with reductions to their Council Tax bill.
 There are sometimes discounts you can get on the Council Tax bill.
-If only one person lives in the property, a 25% discount can be applied to the bill, and if no one lives in the property, a 50% discount can be applied to the bill.
-Certain people, including some carers and people with a severe mental impairment, are not counted when the council works out how many people live in a property.
+If only one person lives in the property, a 25% discount can be applied to the bill.
+Certain people, including some carers and people with a severe mental impairment, can be entitled to discounts or full exemption from Council Tax.
 In order to apply for one of these discounts, you will need to contact the local council directly.
-You can look up the details of your local council here: gov.uk/find-local- council You may also be able to pay less Council Tax under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.
-Find out more at carersuk.org/counciltax
+You can look up the details of your local council here: gov.uk/ find-local-council You may also be able to reduce your Council Tax by one valuation band under the disability reduction scheme if your home has had work carried out on it to help you or someone else living with a disability.
+There are a number of circumstances in which properties can be exempt from Council Tax.
+These are the ones that may be particularly relevant to you as a carer: - if the only person(s) living in the property is severely mentally impaired and no one else could be liable to pay the Council Tax - if the property has been left empty by someone who is now resident in a hospital, a care home or a hostel where personal care is provided.

+Find out more at carersuk.org/counciltax You can also visit gov.wales/ council-tax-discounts-and- reduction/carers